FamousGoose/apk/README.md

 # alkohol_per_krona

-A mobile application to offer users the ability to view products from Systembolaget sorted by APK (alocohl per krona).
+A mobile application to offer users the ability to view products from Systembolaget sorted by APK (alcohol per krona).

 ## Inspiration